A Dictionary of the Fuchsia™

 Boliviana – Bolivian; from Bolivia.
 See F. boliviana (Carrière 1876) in ➤ Section Fuchsia.
 F. boliviana var. luxurians (I.M.Johnst.
 1925), F. boliviana f. puberulenta (Munz 1943), F. corymbiflora var. alba (Harrison 1849) F. cuspidata (Fawc. & Rendle 1926) and F. lenneana (Warcz.
 1852 [invalid publication]) are all synonyms of F. boliviana.
 F. boliviana (Britton 1890) is illegitimate and a synonym of F. sanctae-rosae (Kuntze 1898).

-Initially trained in Germany at the Pomologische Institut in Proskau (now Prószków, Poland) Bonstedt spent a number of his early years in England at Kew where he would have almost certainly developed his affinity for F. triphylla.
-That species had been sent there for identification in 1882 after being rediscovered from seeds collected in Haiti for the New York nurseryman, Thomas Hogg, Jr. (see also) in the 1870s.
-Bonstedt was later director of the Botanical Gardens in Rostock, located on the Baltic coast of Germany, from 1892-1900.
+Initially trained in Germany at the Pomologische Institut in Proskau (now Prószków, Poland) Bonstedt spent a number of his early years in England at Kew where he would have almost certainly developed his interest in F. triphylla.
+Seeds of the species had been sent there for identification in 1882 after being collected in Haiti for the New York nurseryman, Thomas Hogg, Jr. (see also).
+The rediscovery of the long-lost type species for Fuchsia caused great excitement in the botanical and horticultural world at the time.
+After Kew, Bonstedt was appointed director of the Botanical Gardens in Rostock, located on the Baltic coast of Germany, from 1892-1900.

-In 1900, Bonstedt became the technical director (Inspektor des Gartens) of the historic Göttingen Botanical Gardens (the Old Garden was establish in 1736) of the University of Göttingen, located in the German state of Lower Saxony, where he also lectured on horticulture.
-The Alpine Garden was established under his direction.
+In 1900, Bonstedt became Inspektor des Gartens (Technical Director) of the historic Göttingen Botanical Gardens of the University of Göttingen, located in the German state of Lower Saxony, where he also lectured on horticulture.
+Founded in 1734 by George II, King of Great Britain and Elector of Hanover to promote the Enlightenment, the university started classes in 1737.
+The University's Old Garden was already established in 1736, though.
+The Alpine Garden was added under Bonstedt's direction.
 He remained at Göttingen until his retirement in 1931.
 Even after his retirement, Bonstedt continued to write and lecture widely on horticultural subjects.
 He was the author of a number of books such as Schnittblumen: Handbuch für den Praxis des Schnittblumenbaues (1937) as well as the editor of the popular reference work, Parey's Blumengärtnerei.

 Boothby, Clara Lady (1887-1951) – Founder and first president of the British Fuchsia Society in 1938.
 During a visit from her friend Queen Mary to Lady Boothby's home at Fonmon Castle in Glamorgan, Wales, the Queen reportedly saw an advertisement for the meeting of a local group called F.U.C.H.S.I.A.S.
 When told that it was a political organization that had nothing to do with fuchsias in the garden, Queen Mary expressed disappointment and stated that there should really be a fuchsia society and that Lady Boothby should be its first president.
 Lady Boothby and a small circle of fuchsia enthusiasts quickly agreed to form a fuchsia society and she did become its first president.
 The cultivar 'Lady Boothby' was named in her honor by Welsh curator and botanist Charles Percival Raffill (1876-1951), who had hybridized it from F. alpestris x 'Royal Purple' in 1938, during a visit by Lady Boothby and the British Fuchsia Society the following year.